MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

-Encryption downgrade is a method of weakening Kerberos by downgrading the encryption level of different fields of the protocol that are usually encrypted using the highest level of encryption.
+Encryption downgrade is a method of weakening Kerberos by downgrading the encryption level of different fields of the protocol that are normally encrypted using the highest level of encryption.
 A weakened encrypted field can be an easier target to offline brute force attempts.
 Various attack methods utilize weak Kerberos encryption cyphers.
 In this detection, ATA learns the Kerberos encryption types used by computers and users, and alerts you when a weaker cypher is used that: (1) is unusual for the source computer and/or user; and (2) matches known attack techniques.

 There are three detection types: